Synthesising Evidence for Healthcare

-- Create and execute a literature searching plan relevant to the student's area of specialisation and interest through the identification of appropriate keywords, databases and delimiters
+- Create and execute a literature searching plan relevant to an area of specialisation and interest through the identification of appropriate keywords, databases and delimiters

-- Critically appraise selected literature using a systematic tool relevant to the student's area of specialisation and interest
+- Critically appraise selected literature using a systematic tool relevant to an area of specialisation and interest

 - Produce a well-structured, concise but comprehensive review of appraised literature.

 - Describe the process required to plan and write a literature review using a systematic approach.

 Test/Quiz (unweighted mandatory assessment)

 This subject forms part of the Advanced Practice, Leadership and Management, and Nurse Education majors in the online Master of Nursing.